sequenceiq/slider/src/site/markdown/rolehistory.md

 ## Introduction

-Hoya needs to bring up instances of a given role on the machine(s) on which they last ran -it should remember after shrinking or freezing a cluster  which servers were last used for a role -and use this (persisted) data to select clusters next time
+Slider needs to bring up instances of a given role on the machine(s) on which they last ran -it should remember after shrinking or freezing a cluster  which servers were last used for a role -and use this (persisted) data to select clusters next time